square/workflow/docs/tutorial/index.md

 ## `Workflow`

-The `Workflow` library contains the core types that are used to implement state-driven workflows, including the `Workflow` protocol and related indrastructure.
+The `Workflow` library contains the core types that are used to implement state-driven workflows, including the `Workflow` protocol and related infrastructure.

 ## `WorkflowUI`